-Even though you’re likely to be very busy with baby, you need to make an appointment with your doctor or midwife for six weeks after the birth.
+Even though you’re likely to be very busy with baby, you need to make an appointment with your GP or obstetrician for six weeks after the birth.
 This is to check your physical and emotional health, including recovery from birth, and your baby’s health.
 In a high-risk pregnancy, it can also help prevent further problems.

-Your doctor or midwife will also talk with you about breastfeeding, contraception, sexual health, urinary problems and any concerns you have.
+Your GP or obstetrician will also talk with you about breastfeeding, contraception, sexual health, urinary problems and any concerns you have.